Hoverlloyd: Fleet

 All four ex-Hoverlloyd craft were eventually broken up and none remains.

-In Popular Culture
+In popular culture

 Film Industry

 The SR.N4 GH-2005 Sure starred in La Gifle with a very young Isabelle Adjani and in The Black Windmill, starring Michael Caine, both released in 1974.
 The SR.N4 is also featured in the 1980 film Hopscotch starring Walter Matthau and Glenda Jackson.